cpp-lln-lab/CPP_BIDS/README.md

 % and add some more in this case (Speed and is_Fixation) logFile = saveEventsFile('open', expParameters, [], 'Speed', 'is_Fixation');

+% to initialize a stim file in case you want to store the info about the stimuli in it stimFile = saveEventsFile('open_stim', expParameters, []);

 % create the information about 2 events that we want to save logFile(1,1).onset = 2;
 logFile(1,1).trial_type = 'motion_up';